Starbucks to begin selling coffee infused with olive oil - NewsBreak

 The company’s principal beverage developer Amy Dilger said the process of steaming or shaking the olive oil with oat milk creates a “textural experience that’s similar to whole milk.”

 While Italy will be the first to try the olive oil-infused coffees, Starbucks plans to bring the drinks to Southern California this spring before expanding into Japan, the Middle East, and the United Kingdom.
-Fowl-free: McDonald’s debuts plant-based McNuggets
+ALSO ON WJBF: Albany MCG campus receives $2 million in funding for expansion

 “Now, there’s going to be people who say, ‘Olive oil in coffee?
 But the proof is in the cup.
 In over 40 years, I can’t remember a moment in time where I’ve been more excited, more enthused that demonstrates the pride, the quality, the passion, the heritage and the craft of what Starbucks can do,” said Schultz.